 I really love this for a quad release.
 Doing a quad release with any of the other tools can be a bit tiresome since you have to hold up your body weight.
 With this you can sit down and roll away like you are using a rolling pin (which you actually can use but it’s pretty hardcore!).
 This is also great for getting your inner thighs which can be a bit tricky with the other methods.

 There you have my top 5 at-home myofascial release tools/kits.
-If you are brand new to myofascial release and need some help figuring out what to do with a foam roller, here is a great routine from Tone It Up to give you some hints – enjoy!
+If you are brand new to myofascial release and need some help figuring out what to do with a foam roller, here are a couple videos I’ve made using some of the tools listed above that might be helpful!

 Disclosure: This post contains affiliate links.
 When a purchase is made through one of these links you are helping to support Confessions of a Fitness Instructor – thank you!